-The rhythmic release of eucalyptus-scented steam into this wonderful hammam will set mind and body at ease in minutes.
-Also included is...
+The rhythmic release of eucalyptus-scented steam into this wonderful hammam sets mind and body at ease in minutes.
+Also included is an...

 This self-styled guinguette (old-fashioned dance hall) morphs from outdoor cafe by day into a jam-packed dance floor by night.
 Its...